oslabs-beta/MONARQ/README.md

 # Keep in Mind

-**1.** The function does not take into account any default parameters that your resolvers may use.
-If default parameters exist in your resolver, make sure to add the key `defaultParams` with the value of an object with the keys as the variable names and the value of the default value the resolver uses.
+**1.** The function does not take into account any default parameters that the GQL resolvers may use.
+If default parameters exist in the resolvers, make sure to add the key `defaultParams` with the value of an object with the keys as the variable names and the value of the default value the resolver uses.
+See the above example [Manifest Object](#required-user-inputs) for more details.

 **2.** We do not support GraphQL Subscription Types at this time.